Trending

 "Our algorithm represents a scene using a fully-connected (non-convolutional) deep network, whose input is a single continuous 5D coordinate (spatial location (x y z) and viewing direction (θ, φ)) and whose output is the volume density and view-dependent emitted radiance at that spatial location."

-Who created Radiance Fields?
+Who discovered Radiance Fields?

 Introduced by Mildenhall et al. from Berkeley University, they unveiled Neural Radiance Fields in early 2020.
 The first author of NeRF, Ben Mildenhall recently recounted the first couple of weeks and initial tests at his keynote address at 3DV.